 QSEs may specify Self-Arranged Ancillary Services in accordance with the Day-Ahead Scheduling as described in Section 4.4, Day Ahead Scheduling Process.

+[PIP 106: Current design does not provide for DLC Profiles.
+When DLC Profiles are implemented add this item (4) to section 6.3.2 ]

-QSEs that have Direct Load Control programs as described in Section 18.7.2, Load Profiling of ESI IDs Under Direct Load Control, will notify ERCOT immediately of any deployment of the program.
+(4) QSEs that have Direct Load Control programs as described in Section 18.7.2, Load Profiling of ESI IDs Under Direct Load Control, will notify ERCOT immediately of any deployment of the program.
 This applies solely to QSEs using Load Profiling for Settlement.

 Standards and Determination of the Control Area Requirements for Ancillary Services

 Standards for Determining Ancillary Services Quantities